Birth Death Swap population in random environment and aggregation with two timescales: Birth-Death-Swap systems

-Another nonexplosion condition in the one-dimensional case is the famous Feller condition for non linear birth intensity functions $K g(z)$, where $\sum1/g(z) =+\infty$.
-The generalization to the multivariate case (see e.g. Proposition 10.21 in \cite{kallenberg2006foundations}) is straightforward when the birth intensity function $(g_j)_{j=1..p}$ only depends of the size of the population $z^\natural$, the Feller condition being applied to $\sum_{j=1}^p g^j(z^\natural)$:\\
+The birth intensity functional has to controlled, in order for the population size to stay finite in finite time.
+A famous non-explosion condition for one-dimensional Markov Birth processes is the Feller condition for non linear birth intensity functions $K g$, where $\sum1/g(n) =+\infty$.
+The generalization to the multivariate case (see e.g. Proposition 10.21 in \cite{kallenberg2006foundations}) is straightforward when the birth intensity functions $(Kg_j)_{j=1..p}$ only depends of the size of the population $z^\natural=\sum_{i=1}^p z_i$, the Feller condition being applied to $\sum_{j=1}^p g^j(z^\natural)$:

-In this paper, we show that similar non-explosion assumptions can be made on the population birth intensity functionals.
-Thanks to the pathwise approach developed in the following, the sublinear growth assumption is relaxed, and stochastic intensity functionals are assumed to be dominated by a {\em random} functional. \begin{hyp}[Dominating Assumption] The birth intensity functional verifies:
+We show below that existence and uniqueness of the BDS-SDE solution can be obtained when birth intensity functionals are dominated by such a function.
+The constant $K$ can actually be replaced by a locally bounded process $(k_t)$.
+In the remainder of the paper, birth intensity functionals are assumed to be dominated by a separable random functional: \begin{hyp}[Dominating Assumption] Let $(g_j)_{j=1..p}$ a vector of non decreasing functions satisfying the condition \eqref{Feller}, and $(k_t )$ is a predictable locally bounded process.
+We assume that: